vowy/FEND-project6/README.md

 # Project Assignment

 ## Using Javascript and React, create an app/website that would allow a user to add and sort books by shelves: Currently Reading, Want to Read, and books Read.
+Also, user could search for books by inputting a search term into the search bar.

 # Install